 Buying someone a birthday present is always appreciated!

-But if you expect the celebrant to thank you for the gift and stash it away for later — think again.
+But if you expect the celebrant to thank you for the gift and stash it away for later, think again.

-People will open your gifts in front of EVERYONE, and there is no stopping them. 😬
+In the Netherlands, people will open your gifts in front of EVERYONE, and there is no stopping them. 😬

-So maybe take that as a warning to not buy any gifts that could be embarrassing or inflammatory in front of their parents and oma en opa (grandma and grandpa).
+So maybe take that as a warning not to buy any gifts that could be embarrassing or inflammatory in front of their parents and oma en opa (grandma and grandpa).

 Not to mention, it feels extremely awkward having everyone watch one person open their presents one by one — often in silence to achieve peak awkwardness.